 Love Herts Day - Celebrating local charities

-On Thursday 19 September 2019 a team from Hertfordshire Community Foundation joined the High Sheriff of Hertfordshire, Sarah Beazley, for a very special road trip around Hertfordshire to celebrate the inaugural ‘Love Herts Day’.
+On Tuesday, 1 June 2022 a team from Hertfordshire Community Foundation (HCF) joined the High Sheriff of Hertfordshire, Sally Burton DL, for a very special road trip around Hertfordshire to celebrate ‘Love Herts Day’.

-With visits to Stevenage, Hemel Hempstead, St Albans, Watford, Bushey and Hatfield, the group visited seven inspiring charities in our county.
-Love Herts Day aimed to highlight the essential work that local charities are doing to support vulnerable people in Hertfordshire.
+With visits to Hertford, Welwyn Garden City, Hatfield and Stevenage the group visited four inspiring charities in our county.
+The annual Love Herts Day highlights the essential work that local charities do to support vulnerable people across Hertfordshire.

-Commenting on the day Sarah Beazley High Sheriff of Hertfordshire said; “Love Herts Day was a wonderful way to shine a light on some of the local charities who are behind so much of what is great about our county.
-We met some really extraordinary people and we want to showcase some of the excellent work going on in the county, particularly around my focus of building stronger communities, interfaith and integration.”
+Commenting on the day Sally Burton, High Sheriff of Hertfordshire, said; “Love Herts Day was a wonderful way to highlight some of the local charities who are behind so much of what is great about our county.
+We met some really extraordinary people and we want to showcase some of the excellent work going on in the county, particularly around my themes of supporting addiction recovery.”

 Commenting on Love Herts day Helen Gray, Foundation Director for Hertfordshire Community said; “Hertfordshire is very fortunate to have a vibrant and active local voluntary sector.
 The groups that we visited on Love Hearts Day are amazing examples of the passion, energy and commitment local people have to helping others.
 Local charities and groups work tirelessly to help local people when they are at their most vulnerable, they are the backbone of our communities.
 But it is a difficult financial climate for them and many struggle to raise the finances they need to continue to help people.